-Dozens killed in horror train crash (VIDEO)
+Dozens killed in Pakistan train crash (VIDEO)

 At least 30 people were killed and more than 80 injured after several passenger-train cars derailed in southern Pakistan, broadcaster Geo reported https://t.co/bbkJvghj6ypic.twitter.com/mC8Pgotybi— Reuters (@Reuters) August 6, 2023

-Train accidents and derailments are a frequent occurrence on the country’s aging railway system that is around 7,500 kilometers long and carries over 80 million passengers yearly.
-In June 2021 at least 65 people were killed when two trains collided near the city of Daharki and at least 75 passengers were burned to death in fire aboard the Tezgam express in October 2019.
+Train accidents and derailments are a frequent occurrence on the country’s aging railway system, which is around 7,500 kilometers long and carries over 80 million passengers per year.

+In June 2021 at least 65 people were killed when two trains collided near the city of Daharki, and at least 75 passengers died when a fire broke out on the Tezgam Express in October 2019.